HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 * [2019-10-29][Active] https://github.com/KDE/rust-qt-binding-generator - Generate bindings to use Rust code in Qt and QML.
 This code generator gets you started quickly to use Rust code from Qt and QML.
 In other words, it helps to create a Qt based GUI on top of Rust code.
 Qt is a mature cross-platform graphical user interface library.
 Rust is a new programming language with strong compile time checks and a modern syntax.
 * [2019-10-29][Active] https://github.com/capnproto/capnproto-rust - Cap'n Proto is a type system for distributed systems.
 You can then use the capnp tool to generate code in a variety of programming languages.
 The generated code lets you produce and consume values of the types you've defined in your schema.
 Values are encoded in a format that is suitable not only for transmission over a network and persistence to disk, but also for zero-copy in-memory traversal.
 That is, you can completely skip serialization and deserialization!
 It's in this sense that Cap'n Proto is "infinity times faster" than alternatives like Protocol Buffers.
 * [2019-11-22][Active] https://github.com/TheDan64/inkwell - It's a New Kind of Wrapper for Exposing LLVM (Safely) https://thedan64.github.io/inkwell/
+* [2019-11-25][Dicd] https://github.com/huonw/python_mixin - python_mixin, Run Python code to make your Rust code, in your Rust code.
+Probably not, this is mainly me experimenting with more language plugins.
+A more portable/usable way to do this sort of code-generation is via a Cargo build script plus the include! macro.

 ### Middleware relatives
 * [2019-10-18][Active] https://github.com/pingcap/raft-rs - A distributed consensus algorithm implemented in Rust.
 * [2019-10-18][Active] https://github.com/crossbeam-rs/crossbeam - Tools for concurrent programming in Rust, RPC, PIPE, SYNC and etc.
 * [2019-10-25][Active] https://github.com/jean-airoldie/libzmq-rs - This crate builds and generates bindings from source.
 This means that you do not need to install libzmq. we will only use a subset of libzmq.
 If you'd rather have a complete port, check out rust-zmq. (https://github.com/erickt/rust-zmq)
+* [2019-11-25][Active] https://github.com/erickt/rust-zmq - The zmq crate provides bindings for the libzmq library from the ZeroMQ project.
+The API exposed by zmq should be safe (in the usual Rust sense), but it follows the C API closely, so it is not very idiomatic.
+Also, support for libzmq API in "draft" state is considered out-of-scope for this crate; this includes currently, as of libzmq 4.3.3
 * [2019-10-29][Active] https://github.com/oam-dev/rudr - Rudr (https://github.com/oam-dev/spec) is an implementation of the Open Application Model (OAM,https://openappmodel.io/) that allow users to deploy and manage applications easily on any Kubernetes cluster with separation of concerns of application developer and operator. sponsored by MS and Alibaba group.